vitaly-t/pg-promise/README.md

 ## Initialization Options

-When initializing the library, you can pass object `options` with a set of properties for global override of the library's behaviour:
+When initializing the library, you can pass object `options` with a set of global properties:
 ```javascript
 var options = {
     // pgFormatting - redirects query formatting to PG;